jindrichmynarz/MARC_A_to_RDF/README.md

 ## Steps

 Steps of the transformation are implemented as Rake tasks.
 Use `rake -T` to list all available tasks.
+Before running any of the tasks edit the configuration file in `etc/config.xml`.

 1. `rake xslt[path/to/marc-21-a.xml]` to execute the XSL transformation from MARC XML to RDF/XML (file `tmp/output.rdf`).
 2. `rake fuseki:load` to load the created RDF in Jena TDB.